iPad 6 Wi-Fi Left Antenna Replacement

 Step 11

-- Gently slide the pick around the top-left corner of your device to break the adhesive seal.
-Take your time, and let it do its thing.
+- Gently spin the pick around the top-left corner of the device to loosen up that adhesive—nice and easy!

 Step 12

-- Gently glide the opening pick along the top edge of your device, making sure to pause just shy of the front camera.
-You're doing great!
+- Gently slide the opening pick along the top edge of the device, but stop right before you hit the front camera.

 Step 13

-- Gently pull the pick out until just the tip is between the digitizer and the frame—like easing it into a cozy spot.
+- Gently pull the pick out so just the tip stays tucked between the digitizer and the frame.

-- Slide the pick carefully above the front camera to break free the adhesive—think of it as unwrapping a gift.
+- Slide the pick smoothly above the front camera to loosen that adhesive.

-- Leave the pick close to the right side of the front camera before moving on—like a little pause to gather your thoughts.
+- Leave the pick right there near the right side of the front camera before moving on.

 Step 14

-- Slide the pick back in and gently glide it toward the top-right corner to fully break the top adhesive seal.
+- Pop the pick back in and glide it toward the top-right corner to fully separate that top adhesive.

-- Keep the pick tucked in the top-right corner to stop the adhesive from sticking back together.
+- Leave the pick chilling in the top-right corner to keep the adhesive from re-sealing.

 Step 15

-- Warm up an iOpener and stick it onto the right edge of your device for a solid two minutes to get things nice and toasty.
+- Warm up your iOpener and gently place it on the right edge of the device for two minutes.

 Tools Used